ericoporto/ags-manual-wiki/Room.md

 The available cursor modes are the ones you define on your Cursors tab (but with eMode prepended to them).
 Usually these are eModeWalkto, eModeLookat, etc.

+**NOTE:** When looking up for an object under coordinates, ProcessClick is affected by the game setting ["Pixel-perfect click detection"](GeneralSettings#visual).
+It's possible to change this behavior in script by changing OPT_PIXELPERFECT option (see [SetGameOption](Globalfunctions_General#setgameoption)).

 Example:

 ```ags